In this guide, we intend to teach you to Install and Configure Postfix Mail Server on Debian 11.

 With Postfix, you can expect a significant degree of flexibility and simple administration, which makes it easier for beginners to set up than alternative MTA options.
 On top of this, Postfix offers support for Sendmail’s command line interface.
 It’s also compatible with a variety of Sendmail’s mail filters.

-Install and Configure Postfix Mail Server on Debian 11
+Steps To Install and Configure Postfix Mail Server on Debian 11

 To install Postfix, you must log in to your server as a non-root user with sudo privileges.
 To do this, you can follow our guide the Initial Server Setup with Debian 11.